top of page

 Bronze Bearing Materials

-Bronze Bushings are available in different alloys and compositions.
+Bronze Bearings are available in different copper alloys:

 They are listed in five alloy families according to their compositions and properties: